epfahl/richter/README.md

 Shhhhh...

-These endpoints aren't so much secret as they are hack jobs.
+These endpoints aren't so much secret as they are hacks.

 ### Notification webhook